MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 1. In the same utility, run the [diagnostic tool](admin-utility.md#test) to send a test HTTPs request.

+#### Using Windows IIS to Encrypt

+> Make sure the name of the certificate matches the domain name of the web node URL.

+1. On each machine hosting a web node, install the trusted, signed **API HTTPS certificate** with a private key in the certificate store.
+<a name="iis"></a>

+1. Launch IIS.

+1. In the **Connections** pane on the left, expand the **Sites** folder and select the website.

+1. Click on **Bindings** under the **Actions** pane on the right.

+1. Click on **Add**.

+1. Choose **HTTPS** as the type and enter the **Port**, which is 443 by default.
+Take note of the port number.

+1. Select the SSL certificate you installed previously.

+1. Click **OK** to create the new HTTPS binding.

+1. Back in the **Connections** pane, select the website name.

+1. Click the **SSL Settings** icon in the center of the screen to open the dialog.

+1. Select the checkbox to **Require SSL** and require a client certificate.

+1. Run the [diagnostic tool](admin-utility.md#test) to send a test HTTPs request.

+> If satisfied with the new HTTPS binding, consider removing the "HTTP" binding to prevent any access via HTTP.
 <br />

 ## Encrypt Communication between the Web Node and Compute Node